zoephix/CSB-Master-Index-Generator/README.md

 ---

-Instantly generate a BBCode master index table of all court threads (with status, filtering, and copy-to-clipboard) for the LSSD Court Process Tracking forums.
+Instantly generate a BBCode master index table of all court threads for the LSSD Court Process Tracking forums.

 ---